sbtourist/nimrod/README.md

 ## Startup

+First, you need to edit a nimrod.properties file in the same directory as your Nimrod jar; it can be just empty:

+    $> touch nimrod.properties

-The Nimrod metrics server can be easily started as follows (replace 8000 with you port of choice):
+Then, the Nimrod metrics server can be easily started as follows (replace "version" with the actual Nimrod version and "8000" with you port of choice):

     $> java -cp nimrod-version-standalone.jar nimrod.web.startup 8000